luontola/web-intro/templating.md

 First try going to <http://localhost:4567/> on your current site.
 It should show an error message "Sinatra doesn’t know this ditty."
 Let's fix that.

 Change your `app.rb` to [redirect][sinatra-redirect] the path `/` to `/my-page.html`.
-Restart the web server and visit <http://localhost:4567/> to check that it redirects you to the web site's front page.
+Restart the web server and check that when you visit <http://localhost:4567/>, it will send your web browser to the <http://localhost:4567/my-page.html> address.

 ![Front page redirect works](/screenshots/sinatra-redirect.png)